 Why the content marketing funnel is so important today

-Content marketing and the presence of a well formulated content marketing funnel can make a huge difference in optimizing the sales process.
+Content marketing and the presence of a well-formulated content marketing journey can make a huge difference in optimizing the sales process.
 In fact, when it comes to turning higher profits, Inc puts content marketing above any other marketing or advertising strategy.